chuanhao01/Google_Code_In_2019/Advanced_Solve_a_machine_learning_problem_using_a_UCI_data_set/README.md

 Here I train the model, then use the given test set to test the accuracy of the model.

 ![train and eval](content/MD_9.png)

+## Final thoughts

+Overall I think there is a lot I could improve on this project.
+One being engineering more features.
+Also I could have done more EDA to find out if some of the data were skewed and try to account for that.

+Although I do not know where to begin with issues such as those.
+Overall, this was quite a fun project to see if I could use tensorflow to create a model to classify the income bracket of a person.

 ## Apendix